ryan-mcclue/unsw/comp3411/week3.md

 For each turn:
   * Generating all possible moves and resulting states from current state.
   * For each final state, do a static evaluation, e.g. chess material count, position of king etc.
+    IMPORTANT: so full tree must be expanded; pruning occurs on way up
   * Backtrack score for each state.
 We will pick the maximum score of children, opponent will pick the minimum So, each level alternates between our state and opponent's state.
 Alpha-beta pruning: